thestalkers/policies/sites/com-github-docs-en-github-site-policy-github-terms-for-additional-products-and-features.md

 -
 **GitHub AE**
-users may have access to the following Additional Products and Features: Actions, Advanced Security, Advisory Database, Dependabot Preview, Octoshift, Packages and Pages.
+users may have access to the following Additional Products and Features: Actions, Advanced Security, Advisory Database,Dependabot Preview, Octoshift, Packages and Pages.

 ## Actions